 - Hand sewing needle

-- From the TWO fabrics that make up each scarf, cut ONE 72” long x 19” wide panel from each fabric.
-Because the Luminous collection is a woven, you can easily use its motif as a cutting guide.
+- From the TWO fabrics that make up each scarf, cut ONE 72” long x 19” wide panel from EACH fabric.
+Because the Luminous collection was a woven, we could easily use its motif as a cutting guide.